Tdookie/Heart_Disease_Final_Project/README.md

 # Heart Disease Final Project

-## Reason why they selected their topic
+## Reason why they selected their topic x

 ## Description of their source of data
 ## Questions they hope to answer with the data
 ## Description of the communication protocols